wailmur/garak-but-functional/README.md

 *Generative AI Red-teaming & Assessment Kit*

 `garak` checks if an LLM can be made to fail in a way we don't want. `garak` probes for hallucination, data leakage, prompt injection, misinformation, toxicity generation, jailbreaks, and many other weaknesses.
-If you know `nmap`, it's `nmap` for LLMs.
+If you know `nmap` or `msf` / Metasploit Framework, garak does somewhat similar things to them, but for LLMs.

 `garak` focuses on ways of making an LLM or dialog system fail.
 It combines static, dynamic, and adaptive probes to explore this.